-Shipboard bottle measurements from the Global Ocean Data Analysis Project v2.2020 (GLODAP; Key et al., 2015; Olsen et al., 2016) and underway pCO_2 data from the Surface Ocean CO2 Atlas v2021 (SOCAT; Bakker et al., 2016) are used to supplement float observations. pCO_2 was calculated from GLODAP DIC and alkalinity using CO2SYS (van Heuven et al. 2011) and the same carbonate system constants as used by the SOCCOM project (Williams et al. 2017).
+Shipboard bottle measurements from the Global Ocean Data Analysis Project v2.2020 (GLODAP; Key et al., 2015; Olsen et al., 2016) and underway pCO_2 data from the Surface Ocean CO_2 Atlas v2021 (SOCAT; Bakker et al., 2016) are used to supplement float observations. pCO_2 was calculated from GLODAP DIC and alkalinity using CO2SYS (van Heuven et al. 2011) and the same carbonate system constants as used by the SOCCOM project (Williams et al. 2017).
 MLDs are calculated for each float and ship profile using a 0.03 kg m-3 σ{θ} change from a 10 m reference (de Boyer Montégut et al. 2004).
-SOCAT pCO2 observations are underway measurements that are not associated with a vertical profile from which MLD could be calculated.
-Instead, SOCAT observations were matched to the closest 1° x 1° ML from objectively interpolated RG-Argo (Roemmich and Gilson 2009) MLDs .
+SOCAT pCO_2 observations are underway measurements that are not associated with a vertical profile from which MLD could be calculated.
+Instead, SOCAT observations were matched to the closest 1° x 1° ML from objectively interpolated RG-Argo (Roemmich and Gilson 2009) MLDs.

-$\Delta p \text{CO}2$ (surface $p \text{CO}2$ minus atmospheric $p \text{CO}2$) values were calculated using the atmospheric CO2 mole fraction (xCO2, NOAA Greenhouse Gas Marine Boundary Layer Reference; Dlugokencky et al. 2019) matched to the nearest latitude.
+$\Delta p \text{CO}2$ (surface $p \text{CO}2$ minus atmospheric $p \text{CO}2$) values were calculated using the atmospheric CO_2 mole fraction (xCO2, NOAA Greenhouse Gas Marine Boundary Layer Reference; Dlugokencky et al. 2019) matched to the nearest latitude (see supplemental text S2).
 A correction for sea level pressure was applied using a mean annual cycle for each location calculated from a 10-year time series of National Centers for Environmental Prediction (NCEP; Kalnay et al., 1996) reanalysis sea level pressure and water vapor pressure calculated from SST and SSS (Zeebe and Wolf-Gladrow 2001).
 Oxygen saturation concentrations are calculated from observed temperature and salinity and García and Gordon (1992) solubility coefficients.

-Biogeochemical Southern Ocean State Estimate (BSOSE)
+2.4 Biogeochemical Southern Ocean State Estimate (BSOSE)

 The biogeochemical Southern Ocean State Estimate (BSOSE; Verdy and Mazloff 2017) is a coupled biogeochemical-sea-ice-ocean state estimate that assimilates physical and biogeochemical observations, including from biogeochemical profiling floats, creating a coherent picture of Southern Ocean processes that conserves mass and has closed budgets for biogeochemical properties.
 BSOSE is forced by optimized atmospheric reanalysis fields from ERA-Interim (Dee et al. 2011).
 We used iteration 135, covering 2013-2019 at 1/6° resolution, for analysis of interannual variability.
-Here we only analyze the spatial and temporal variability of SAMW in BSOSE output from the Pacific sector, because the distribution of deep wintertime MLDs and SAMW formation regions in BSOSE iteration 135 was more similar to these from RG-Argo than in the Indian sector.
+Here we only analyze the spatial and temporal variability of SAMW in BSOSE output from the Pacific sector, where the spatial distribution of deep wintertime MLDs and SAMW formation regions in BSOSE iteration 135 agreed well with those from RG-Argo.
+The Pacific region was additionally of interest because it reflected the impact of the strong 2015/2016 El Niño.